ibm-cloud-docs/netezza/webconsole/get-strt.md

 1. Click the **Web console** button to launch the web console.

 Your credentials are available in the **Service credentials** section.

+For more information about managing users and groups, see (Managing users and groups)[/docs/netezza?topic=netezza-users-groups].